bahaidev/bahaibot/README.md

 1. Smoke test
 1. See about establishing maintenance of bot on own server

-1. See about any refactoring needed to allow to work with bahai-matrix-bot
+1. See about any refactoring needed to allow to work with bahai-matrix-bot and easier for website
   1. PR to discord.js-Rate-Limiter for
       ESM (bundle-friendly) export as well as any updated discord.js support?